Edragon/edragon.github.io/Chip-cn-dat/injoinic-dat/IP5306-dat/IP5306-dat.md

 - IP5306_4.40V = 4.40V

 ## Note
+- According to the data sheet (in Chinese language only by the way), if the load current drops below 45mA during 32 seconds, the IP5306 goes into standby.
 - battery need to be attached and "activate" by charging first
 - MAKE SURE to use high quality, full charged battery for testing, otherwise could cause power off
 - The board does not supports modern quick charging options, like QC, PD, etc